ember-cli-code-coverage/ember-cli-code-coverage/README.md

 // in mirage/config.js

   this.passthrough('/write-coverage');
   this.namespace = 'api';  // It's important that the passthrough for coverage is before the namespace, otherwise it will be prefixed.

+  OR

+  this.passthrough('<your_configured_writePath>');
+  this.namespace = 'api';  // It's important that the passthrough for coverage is before the namespace, otherwise it will be prefixed.
 ```